 - We are able to offer a wide range of classes, including painting and drawing, digital art, photography and video, and craft-based courses (ceramics, jewelry and metals, glassblowing, etc).
-Many of these are beginner or introductory classes, but there are a few intermediate or specialized options for students with more experience.
+We offer beginner or introductory classes, as well as intermediate or specialized options for students with more experience.
 Our class listings change each session, so look for the most current catalog to see what’s available!

 How can I sign up for a class?

 - There are several ways to sign up for a class – choose the option that is most convenient for you!
 Registration forms can be found in the back of our catalog, or printed off here and mailed in to the address listed on the form.
 You can also register online, over the phone at 216.421.7460, or via fax at 216.754.4089.